arun-iitg025/Decentralized-Portfolio/README.md

 # Decentralize-Portfolio

-peaple can create Decentralize Portfolio by adding details
+Users can create their Decentralize Portfolio by adding details.